 - One of the things you can do is to increase your daily dose of Vitamin C;

-- Other helpful supplements are Omega 3 fatty acids, vitamin D3, vitamin K2, magnesium, iodine and selenium;
+- Other helpful supplements are Omega 3 fatty acids, vitamin D3, vitamin K2, magnesium, iodine, selenium, and zinc;

 - All things are connected;